tinylinden/ffc/README.md

 * Circuit breaker and fallback movie details provider for case when OMDb API would be unavailable.
-* API rate limiting and monitoring - to know if service is performant enough and to know the when some less naive (non blocking?) implmentation will be required.
-Not to forget about DoS attacks.
+* API rate limiting and monitoring - to know if service is performant enough and to know when some less naive (non blocking?) implmentation will be required.
+Not to forget about DoS attacks detection.
 * Better exception handling.
 * Logging - for now code base is so simple, that I have forgotten about this aspect until now.